 - Covenant Theology

-- Covenantal theology sees history as a series of covenants, particularly the Covenant of Work and the Covenant of Grace.
+- Covenantal theology sees history as a series of covenants, particularly the Covenant of Works and the Covenant of Grace.
 Other covenants are also emphasized (Edenic, Adamic, Noahic, Abrahamic, Mosaic, Davidic, New).
 Covenantal theology also emphasizes the unity of God’s people throughout the Bible.

 - Dispensational Theology